 Airlines like SouthWest, JetBlue, and even Spirit Airlines offer expedited security lines at select airports.
 There is a fee to upgrade your pass, but you might find the added cost well worth it for the peace of mind it gives you.
 Plus, you might get other perks like extra legroom or in-flight beverages.

 If you usually fly out of major transportation hubs — such as New York City or Los Angeles — you can expect lengthy waits in the security line.
 In fact, the longest wait time for LaGuardia was a staggering 144 minutes.

 You can avoid those ridiculous waits by opting for smaller airports, instead.
 Instead of flying out of LaGuardia or JFK in New York, fly out of Newark Liberty International, where the average wait time is just 15 minutes.

 Now that you know the tricks to avoiding long security lines, you can start planning your next trip.
 If you’re looking for other hacks for your vacation, apply for the Chase Sapphire Preferred® Card

-With this travel rewards card, you can earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+With this travel rewards card, you can earn their best offer ever with 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
 That money can help you pay for airport lounge access, a priority boarding pass, or even your hotel.